-- temperature : Temperature in the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion. - charge_per_step : Maximum number of charges to propagate together.
-Divides the total deposited charge at a specific point in sets of this number of charges and a set with the remaining amount of charges.
-A value of 10 charges per step is used if this value is not specified.
+- temperature: Temperature of the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion.
+Defaults to room temperature (293.15K). - charge_per_step: Maximum number of charge carriers to propagate together.
+Divides the total number of deposited charge carriers at a specific point into sets of this number of charge carriers and a set with the remaining charge carriers.
+A value of 10 charges per step is used by default if this value is not specified.